 2014: Jacquelyn Dowd Hall, University of North Carolina

-Dr. Hall’s lecture, “How We Tell About the Civil Rights Movement and Why It Matters Today,” will take place on September 24 at 7pm in Nutt Auditorium on the UM campus.
+Dr. Hall’s lecture, “How We Tell About the Civil Rights Movement and Why It Matters Today,” was September 24 at 7pm in Nutt Auditorium on the UM campus.

 2013: Walter Johnson, Harvard University